-Fishes of the subfamily Ictiobinae are large, bottom feeding fishes commonly referred to as buffalo fish and carp suckers.
-They are native to large rivers and lakes in eastern North America (inclusive of Mexico).
-Seven extant species are currently recognized in the two genera: Carpiodes and Ictiobus.
+Fishes of the subfamily Ictiobinae are large, bottom feeding forms native to large rivers and lakes in eastern North America (inclusive of Mexico).
+Seven species are currently recognized in the two extant genera: Carpiodes and Ictiobus.
 However, most ichthyologists consider the group to be much more diverse, with each of the current species representing complexes of two to many species.
 The seven currently recognized ictiobine species are easily distinguished on the basis of shape characteristics such as proportions of the head and body, size and shape of the eye, length of the snout, position of the nostrils, size and height of the fins, and size and position of the mouth.
 Considerable shape variation also exists within species, and many ichthyologists consider this variation to be taxonomically informative.